Best Plastic Containers: OXO Tot Baby Blocks Food Storage Containers

 • Can be warmed in a bottle warmer without the lid.

 • Clear measurement markings on side of jars.

 What Needs Work

 • Glass can break!
 This is true for all glass baby food storage containers, of course.
-And these containers are durable—but any glass container can break, especially when heated.
+And these containers are durable—but any glass container can break.

 • Leak proofing could be better.
 We found these containers occasionally leaked.